ixion-spacecat/ixions-realm/src/terminal-frog.md

 Could there be secret passages or hidden platforms that are only detectable with thermal or radar?
 Who can say?
 But it would be pretty cool to see thermal vision in a 16-bit era game.

-Lastly we have the 4 power ups.
+Lastly we have 4 power ups, which seem to just boost the power of existing abilities.
 - Jump Booster
 - Ram Booster
 - Energy Booster
 - Life Booster

-Jump booster and ram booster most likely just increase your jump distance and attack power respectively.
-It's unclear what the energy booster does.
-Maybe Terminal Frog needs this energy to power the thermal vision or radar?
-The life booster is probably just an extra life.

 ## Levels

+The game has a total of 7 levels, but we only have drawings for a few of them.

+The chart below shows storyboards for the beginning of the game.
+It looks like a giant lizard is wreaking havoc on the city 🏫🦖, but in a surprising twist, the lizard is being mind controlled by a giant robot or something! 🤖 Then Terminal Frog jumps out of a pond and springs into action!

+After that we see a list of enemy designs for the first 5 levels.

 {% gallery "levels" %}
-{% galleryImage "/img/art-terminal-frog-levels.jpg", "Level storyboards", "We see here an unfinished chart with storyboards for the beginning, middle, and end of each level.
-There are spaces for up to 7 levels plus an intro sequence, but only the first two rows have complete storyboards." %}
+{% galleryImage "/img/art-terminal-frog-levels.jpg", "Level storyboards", "Unfinished chart with storyboards for the beginning, middle, and end of each level.
+Only the first two rows are filled in." %}
+{% galleryImage "/img/art-terminal-frog-enemies-1.jpg", "Level 1 Enemies (Sunshine Valley)", "A walking drone robot, a small biting mouse, and bush that contains an 'invertant buzz saw.'
+(Sounds scary! 😬)" %}
+{% galleryImage "/img/art-terminal-frog-enemies-2.jpg", "Level 2 Enemies (Skyscraper)", "A wall spider, a flying Bomber Beetle and another walking drone.
+The boss is big spider that shoots venom from a gun." %}
+{% galleryImage "/img/art-terminal-frog-enemies-3.jpg", "Level 3 Enemies (Aircraft)", "The Foul Falcon is the only new enemy here.
+It flies and shoots 2 bombs and 2 lasers.
+The drone has a jetpack now." %}
+{% galleryImage "/img/art-terminal-frog-enemies-4.jpg", "Level 4 Enemies (Underwater)", "A torpedo shark, a puffer fish with a laser, and a really cool looking robotic octopus named 'Octo-Major'." %}
+{% galleryImage "/img/art-terminal-frog-enemies-5.jpg", "Level 5 Enemies (Coastline?)", "The torpedo shark returns, along with the normal drone, and a new walking spear cannon.
+The boss is a hovering airplane." %}
 {% endgallery %}

-Level 0 seems to be some sort of intro sequence.
-First we see something falling off an assembly line.
-Then there seems to be a giant lizard stealing a house?!
-Finally it's revealed that there's a mastermind robot controlling the giant lizard or something! 🤖

-Level 1 is named "Sunshine Valley" (spelled incorrectly).
-It seems Terminal frog lives in a lake because in the first scene we see them jumping out of the water.
-The second image gives us some cool floating platforms in a helical shape, indicating there's some sort of 3D effect.
-The level ends with some massive metal girders shooting into the grass.
-I assume this means the evil robots are attacking terminal frog in their home, which spurs them into action!

-The next 2 levels are listed as "Skyscraper" and "Aircraft" but unfortunately there are no storyboards for these.

-## Enemies

-Next we get a list of enemies that can be seen in each of the first 5 levels.

-{% gallery "enemies" %}

-{% galleryImage "/img/art-terminal-frog-enemies-1.jpg", "Level 1 Enemies", "Level 1 'Sunshine Valley' is the first time we see the walking robot enemy which is referred to as a drone (spelled 'Droan').
-We can see from the listed stats that it's transportation is 'legs'.
-There's also a tiny mouse named 'Nips' that can bite you.
-Lastly, there's a stationary trap called a 'Bush Saw' that is described as an 'invertant buzz saw' (Sounds scary! 😬).
-For some reason there's no boss in level 1." %}

-{% galleryImage "/img/art-terminal-frog-enemies-2.jpg", "Level 2 Enemies", "Level 2 'Skyscraper' gives us 2 new enemies.
-First there's a wall spider, which presumably climbs walls.
-It shoots venom from it's 'gun form' so I assume that it is some kind of transformer.
-There's also an enemy called a 'Bomber Beetle' that is essentially a small helicopter that shoots missiles and bombs.
-This level sees the return of the drone but this time without the wind-up key.
-The boss of the skyscraper is the 'Boss Spider' which has a venom gun and infinite missiles.
-It takes 10 hits to kill." %}
+I have to give my 10 year old self credit for consistency here.
+Every enemy has the same stat block of "Name, Danger, Transportation, and Speed".
+This gives a way to compare the speed and armaments of every enemy and shows a trend towards increasing firepower in the later levels.
+Interestingly, several enemies appear to have a limited supply of ammunition which makes me wonder what happens when they run out.

+The use of a consistent stat block has the side effect that some of the stats are filled in with ridiculously obvious things like the drone having "transportation: legs" or the mouse having "danger: bite".

-{% galleryImage "/img/art-terminal-frog-enemies-3.jpg", "Level 3 Enemies", "Level 3 'Aircraft' might be some kind of aircraft carrier.
-There is only 1 new enemy, the 'Foul Falcon' (pun intentional?) which flies with medium/fast speed and fires 2 bombs and 2 lasers.
-The drone has gotten an upgrade and now has a jetpack.
-The drone's speed is listed as 'Medium, Fast, or M/S', which I can only assume means that it is fast while flying but still medium slow while walking.
-The Bomber Beetle is the same as in level 2." %}
+Most of the levels have a unique theme, and the enemies change to reflect that.
+The drone (spelled "droan") appears in every level with slight modifications to adapt to the environment.
+For example the drone in 'Aircraft' has a jetpack and it's speed is listed as 'Medium, Fast, or M/S', which I can only assume means that it is fast while flying but still medium slow while walking.
+The drone in the water level has fins so that it can swim.

-{% galleryImage "/img/art-terminal-frog-enemies-4.jpg", "Level 4 Enemies", "Level 4 is unnamed, but we can infer from the enemies that it takes place underwater.
-The drone now has flippers and travels with a medium speed.
-There's a new 'Torpedo Shark' that has '2 torpedoes, infinite shark torpedoes (which are apparently different from regular torpedoes), and a harpoon gun.
-Unsurprisingly, the shark's transportation is 'fins'.
-There's also a puffer fish themed enemy named 'Puffs' who is concealing a laser and has dangerous 'Expandable spikes'.
-Finally we see that the boss of this level is a robotic kraken named 'Octo-Major'.
-It has 8 arms with tentacles and a laser.
-It takes 5 hits on the nose and 10 hits in the eye to kill it." %}

-{% galleryImage "/img/art-terminal-frog-enemies-5.jpg", "Level 5 Enemies", "Level 5 is unnamed.
-I assume it takes place at least partially in the water because we see the torpedo shark has returned.
-The drone is now walking again and seems to have reverted back to its form from level 2.
-There's a new 2-legged enemy called a 'Spere Cannon' that attacks with a 'top-firing cannon'.
-Maybe this enemy walks in the shallow water and fires spears up to hit the player on a platform above.
-The final boss of this level is also unnamed, but it appears to be a hovering airplane with a multi-phase design that requires the wings to be hit first before the other targets become available." %}

-{% endgallery %}
+The bosses of the game are all robotic and have multiple weapons.
+The boss spider has a venom gun and missiles, while the octopus 'Octo-Major' has 8 tentacles and a laser.
+Several bosses appear to be multi-stage, with the hovering airplane explicitly requiring hits on each wing, then 10 on the body, and 3 on the guy (I guess there's a guy inside).

-Note: This last boss is reminiscent of the VTOL Boss from the first level of Vectorman
+This last boss may have been inspired by the VTOL Boss from the first level of Vectorman.

 {% gallery "vtol" %}
-{% galleryImage "/img/vectorman-vtol-boss.jpg", "Vectorman Boss" %}
+{% galleryImage "/img/vectorman-vtol-boss.jpg", "The VTOL boss from vectorman" %}
 {% endgallery %}

 ## Conclusion